swarupkumar2004/Billing_system_software/README.md

 * **Multi-Language Support**: Adding support for multiple languages for wider accessibility.
 * **Discounts and Offers**: Implementing a discount system where customers can apply promotional codes.
 * **Inventory Management**: Keeping track of stock levels for each product and alerting when inventory is low.

-### **Contributing**

-Feel free to contribute by opening issues or submitting pull requests.
-If you encounter any bugs or have feature suggestions, don't hesitate to reach out!

-### **License**

-This project is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ---